qzhan15/mydpdk/doc/guides/prog_guide/rte_flow.rst

 Network Funtion:
 A Network Function represents a network interface that can be managed by a DPDK rte_ethdev instance.
-It is the place to program packet filtering rule for packets that are received from or transmitted to this network interface's PMD driver.
+It is the place to program flow rule for packets that are received from or transmitted to this network interface's PMD driver.
 The abstract device has one Primary Network Function which is represented by "PF", since usually it is mapped to a real device's SR-IOV Physical Function.
 An abstract device also contains a number of "VF" which are also Network Functions and each VF is idenfied by a 32 bit integer.

 Switch Function:
 A Switch Function represents an internal packet forward engine, it contains a